 Visiting St. Luke's

-The theology that has shaped us is Incarnational (we are called to be disciples in the world, which was called "good" upon being created by God) and grounded in Scripture, Reason, and Tradition.
-Our theology also places value in the via media (Latin for “middle way”), meaning that we place greater emphasis on living in relationship to the Truth (God) than on merely defining it.
+The theology that has shaped us is Incarnational: we are called to be disciples in the world- called "good" when created by God.
+Grounded in Scripture, Reason, and Tradition, we value the via media (Latin, “middle way”), placing greater emphasis on living in relationship to the Truth (God) than on merely defining it.

 We read the Bible as Holy Scripture, inspired by God, as it tells the story of God's relationship with Creation and Israel, and points us towards Jesus, the fullest revelation of God.

 Our doctrine and worship structure is outlined in the Book of Common Prayer.
 In the holy acts and sacred moments of life called Sacraments, we find God’s sustaining grace in the world around us.
 Holy Eucharist is central to our identity and weekly worship.